Akash402/python_api_test_automation/README.md

 ## Running

-Run the tests using the following command from the root of the repo
+Run the tests using the following command robot from the root of the repo

-`python run_tests.py` or `python3 run_tests.py` depending on how your python is configured
+`robot -d results .\api\tests\Ping\PingTest.robot`

 ## Open source